openvinotoolkit/datumaro/site/content/en/docs/formats/kitti.md

 ## Export to KITTI

-There are few ways to convert dataset to KITTI format:
+There are several ways to convert a dataset to KITTI format:

 ``` bash
 # export dataset into KITTI format from existing project